Col & Marj Drewitt

 In planning a garden layout, selecting a site needs to be done with a degree of care, especially with consideration to the wife.
 As the old saying goes “Happy wife, happy life”.
 That done, work out where the track is to be laid.
 Take care to allow for obstacles such as trees and bushes that you want to keep as part of the landscape.

 Avoid creating sharp curves.
 Generally, the minimum diameter curve for Code 332 Flexible flex track, should be no less than about a 150cm diameter curve.
-And the grade at any given time should be no greater than 3cm in a metre of laid track.
+And the grade at any given time should be no greater than 3cm in one meter of laid track.

 If you are using track power, the mains power source should be as close as possible to the track in the garden.
 Because the transformer is a 240v electric appliance it needs to be kept indoors, totally out of the weather together with the relative control box.
 The outlet from the control box is around 18 volts and needs to be cabled to the track in a similar manner to low voltage garden lighting.